mariamonzon/MyocardialSegmentationCMRPractikum/README.md

 # Myocardial pathology segmentation combining multi-sequence CMR

 **Dataset:** The “input" contains  45 cases of multi-sequence CMR.
 Each case refers to a patient with three sequence CMR, i.e., LGE, T2 and bSSFP CMR.
-The “masks” folder contains 20 .npy files, where each mask represents the segmentation map of the discs and vertebrae for the corresponding spine image (1.png goes with 1.npy, etc.).
+The “masks” folder contains 45 cases of multi-sequence CMR, where each mask represents the segmentation map of the the corresponding CMR Slice image (e.g image: _myops_training_108_CO_0.png_ mask:_myops_training_108_C0_gd_0.png_ ).

-* Label 1:
+* Label 1: normal myocardium
-* Label 2:
+* Label 2: edema
-* Label 3:
+* Label 3: scar
 * Label 0: Background

 ![CMR Image](example_data/myops_training_108_T2_0.png)
 ![CMR Mask](example_data/myops_training_108_C0_gd_0.png)

-**Dataloader: **
+**Dataloader:**
 The data loader can be set to use online augmentation in order to overcome the limited data and overfitting problems.
 The augmentation is done with albumentation library and can include:

-* Rotation: one from Rotate, VerticalFlip, HorizontalFlip, RandomRotate90, Transpose or   ShiftScaleRotate
+* _Rotation_: one from Rotate, VerticalFlip, HorizontalFlip, RandomRotate90, Transpose or   ShiftScaleRotate
-* Cropping: CenterCrop or RandomCrop
+* _Cropping_: CenterCrop or RandomCrop
-* Contrast Enhancement: RandomBrightnessContrast, RandomGamma  or CLAHE (Contrast Limited Adaptive Histogram Equalization)
+* _Contrast Enhancement_: RandomBrightnessContrast, RandomGamma  or CLAHE (Contrast Limited Adaptive Histogram Equalization)
-* Noise Addtion:  Gaussian Noise
+* _Noise Addtion_:  Gaussian Noise
-* Distrorsion: GridDistortion or Elastic Transform
+* _Distrorsion_: GridDistortion or Elastic Transform
-* Blurring: One from Blur, MotionBlur or GaussianBlur
+* _Blurring_: One from Blur, MotionBlur or GaussianBlur

-An Example of augmented Image and Overlayed mask can be seen here:
+An Example of augmented Image and overlayed mask can be seen here:

 ![Augmented CMR Image and Mask](example_data/108_T2_0.png)